The E.D. Story

 Whenever the design of the classic E.D. model engine range comes up for discussion, the name of Basil Miles (19xx - 1990) always appears to crop up immediately in the minds of most modellers from that era.
 This being the case, it’s interesting to note that Basil’s name is conspicuous by its absence from any known listing of the company Directors - indeed, the available record shows no evidence whatsoever that he held a managerial position within E.D. at any time.
 Nor does he appear to have been one of the original working shareholders.

 This makes it appear probable that Miles actually became associated with the company considerably later than many people have hitherto believed.
 The first E.D. product with which Miles’ name was openly associated by the company was the 2.46 cc E.D.
 Mk.
-III Racer introduced in March 1951, although it does appear that he may have had an advisory role in the 1949 design of the 3.46 cc E.D.
+III Racer introduced in March 1951, although it does appear that he may have had at least an advisory role in the 1949 design of the 3.46 cc E.D.
 Mk.
 IV, with which he is pictured in the attached illustration.
 More of this in its place..........

 If later statements by Jack Ballard are to be believed, all of the E.D model engine designs up to early 1951 were developed by one Charlie Gray, a somewhat shadowy figure about whom I've been unable to uncover any authoritative information.
 The only comment that I can make about Gray is the possibility (and it is no more than that) of his being the "Son" of the pioneering London-based model engine manufacturing firm of E. Gray & Son, who were well established by 1930 as manufacturers of a wide range of model engines, mostly of the OHV four-stroke variety having displacements of between 20 and 30 cc.
 These of course were primarily intended for model boat applications, although the firm did offer a powerplant with aircraft potential in the form of their 15 cc two-stroke Grayspec model.
 In 1935 they advanced their participation in the aero field with the introduction of their 3.5 cc two-stroke Grayson Gnome.